globaltravelreport/global-travel-report/content/articles/1-star-voyager-thailands-new-luxury-liner-awaits-aussie-expl.md

 ---
 title: '''Star Voyager: Thailand''''s New Luxury Liner Awaits Aussie Explorers'''
 summary: >-
-  Embarking on a journey to position Thailand as a premier cruise hub, the collaboration between the Tourism Authority of Thailand (TAT) and StarDream C...
 date: '2025-04-12T17:07:45.847Z'
 country: Thailand
 type: '''Luxury, Culture'''